Aron Nimzowitsch

-Aron Nimzowitsch (Ārons Nimcovičs; Аро́н Иса́евич Нимцо́вич, Aron Isayevich Nimtsovich; 7 November 1886 – 16 March 1935) was a Latvian-born Danish chess player and writer.
+Aron Nimzowitsch (Ārons Nimcovičs; Аро́н Иса́евич Нимцо́вич; 7 November 1886 – 16 March 1935) was a Russian-born Danish chess player and writer.
 In the late 1920s, Nimzowitsch was one of the best chess players in the world.
 He was the foremost figure amongst the hypermoderns and wrote a very influential book on chess theory: My System (1925–1927).
-Nimzowitsch's seminal work Chess Praxis, originally published in German in 1929, was purchased by a pre-teen and future World Champion Tigran Petrosian and was to have a great influence on his development as a chess player.
+Nimzowitsch's seminal work Chess Praxis, originally published in Germany, in 1929, was purchased by a pre-teen and future World Champion Tigran Petrosian and was to have a great influence on his development as a chess player.

 Life

 Born in Riga, then part of the Russian Empire, the Jewish Yiddish-speaking Nimzowitsch came from a wealthy family, where he learned chess from his father Shaya Abramovich Nimzowitsch (1860, Pinsk – 1918), who was a timber merchant.
 By 1897, the family lived in Dvinsk.
 Mother's name: Esphir Nohumovna Nimzowitsch (born Rabinovich, 1865, Polotsk – 1937), sister – Tsilya-Kreyna Pevzner, brothers Yakov, Osey and Benno.
 In 1904, he travelled to Berlin to study philosophy, but set aside his studies soon and began a career as a professional chess player that same year.
 He won his first international tournament at Munich 1906.
 Then, he tied for first with Alexander Alekhine at Saint Petersburg 1913/14 (the eighth All-Russian Masters' Tournament).

 During the 1917 Russian Revolution, Nimzowitsch was in the Baltic war zone.
 He escaped being drafted into one of the armies by feigning madness, insisting that a fly was on his head.
 He then escaped to Berlin, and gave his first name as Arnold, possibly to avoid anti-Semitic persecution.

 Nimzowitsch eventually moved to Copenhagen in 1922, where he lived for the rest of his life in one small rented room.
 In Copenhagen, he won the Nordic Championship twice, in 1924 and in 1934.
 He obtained Danish citizenship and lived in Denmark until his death in 1935.